FCC presses pause on review of the T-Mobile and Sprint merger

 The FCC just announced it's "pausing the Commission's informal 180-day transaction shot clock" on the merger between Sprint and T-Mobile.
 The reasoning for this apparently comes from material submitted only recently by the companies, that break down a planned network engineering model, as well as T-Mobile's "Build 9" business model explaining the deal's financial backing.
 According to the FCC's letter, it didn't get all of the information about this until September 5th and is still awaiting additional economic modeling from T-Mobile, so it needs more time for staff and third parties to review everything.

-Both companies submitted their initial pitch to the FCC back in June, and it's unclear how long a full review will take.
 After years on on-and-off talks, in April the two announced their plan to combine forces just as 5G wireless technology takes over.

-Note: Update: T-Mobile has responded, saying that it looks forward to working with the FCC.
-You can find its full statement below.
+Then, both companies submitted their initial pitch to the FCC back in June.
+The Justice Department also needs to decide whether it will allow the merge to occur without a challenge, and now it's unclear how long a full review may take.